Sunrise DC: 15 Unforgettable Spots to Start Your Day Right

 Set on a hill above the rest of the cemetery, this architecturally classic building and flag pole flying in front provides a sweeping view of the Cemetery and DC’s iconic monuments beyond.

-No matter the season, the natural colors are the highlight: serene crisp reds and oranges in the fall, soft pink cherry blossoms in the spring.
+No matter the season, the natural colors are the highlight: serene crisp reds and oranges for Washington DC in the fall, and soft pink blossoms during the DC cherry blossom season.
+Keep an eye on sunset times, as the evening light adds a magical touch to the views from this historic site.

 Taft Bridge